 Eight-day course set over three modules and with the opportunity to observe or co-mediate before completion of your training.

 Module I Three Days Intensive Training followed by a written assignment.

 Module II Three Days Intensive Training followed by two written assignments.

-Successful completion of Module II and the two written assignments, enables trainees to begin co-mediating and to apply for membership of the Family Mediators Association before completing Module III.
-This enables the trainee to gain some practice, either by way of observation or co-mediation whilst training and to incorporate that experience into their learning.
+Trainees who successfully complete Module II and the two written assignments can begin co-mediating and may apply for membership of the Family Mediators Association before completing Module III.
+Trainees can then gain some practice, either by way of observation or co-mediation whilst training and can incorporate that invaluable experience into their learning.

 Module III Two Days Intensive Training.
-The content of the final two days is tailored to meet the training needs of the trainees as determined by the trainers following the performance of the trainees during the first two Modules and the written assignments.
+The trainers tailor the content of the final two days to meet what they believe the training needs of the trainees are, following successful completion of the first two Modules and the written assignments.

-On average, newly qualified mediators are required to complete a minimum of 10 hours co-mediation before being able to practice solely as a family mediator.
+Newly qualified mediators are expected to complete a minimum of 10 hours co-mediation before being able to practice solely as a family mediator.